-- (1) A spouse may file an action for the termination of the proprietary relationship of set-off of assets increment during marriage and set-off of acquired assets if: - 1) the other spouse has violated the obligation to provide maintenance to the family or any other proprietary obligation arising from conjugal relations over a long period of time and it may be presumed that he or she will violate the obligation also in future; - 2) the other spouse has entered into a transaction specified in subsection 41 (2) of this Act without the required consent and thus it may be presumed that the future claim for set-off is significantly endangered; - 3) the other spouse has refused to notify his or her spouse of his or her financial status for an extended period without adequate reason, or - 4) the spouses have lived apart for at least one year.
+(1) A spouse may file an action for the termination of the proprietary relationship of set-off of assets increment during marriage and set-off of acquired assets if:

+1) the other spouse has violated the obligation to provide maintenance to the family or any other proprietary obligation arising from conjugal relations over a long period of time and it may be presumed that he or she will violate the obligation also in future;

+2) the other spouse has entered into a transaction specified in subsection 41 (2) of this Act without the required consent and thus it may be presumed that the future claim for set-off is significantly endangered;

+3) the other spouse has refused to notify his or her spouse of his or her financial status for an extended period without adequate reason, or

+4) the spouses have lived apart for at least one year.

-- (2) If a proprietary relationship is terminated on the basis of subsection (1) of this section, the court shall send a copy of the corresponding court decision to the marital property register for making the corresponding entry. - (3) Separateness of property arises between spouses upon termination of the proprietary relationship of set-off of assets increment on the basis of this section.
+(2) If a proprietary relationship is terminated on the basis of subsection (1) of this section, the court shall send a copy of the corresponding court decision to the Chamber of Notaries for making the corresponding entry in the marital property register.
+[RT I, 21.12.2016, 1 - entry into force 01.03.2018]

+(3) Separateness of property arises between spouses upon termination of the proprietary relationship of set-off of assets increment on the basis of this section.

-Sub-subdivision 2 Mutual rights of spouses upon termination of proprietary relationship of set-off of assets increment
+Subdivision 2 Mutual rights of spouses upon termination of proprietary relationship of set-off of assets increment